wuyiquan/wuyiquan.github.io/_pages/about.md

 I actively collaborate with Prof. [Xiaozhong Liu](https://www.wpi.edu/people/faculty/xliu14) from Worcester Polytechnic Institute and Prof. [Adam Jatowt](https://adammo12.github.io/aj/) from the University of Innsbruck.

-My research interests encompass LegalAI, Large Language Models, Natural Language Processing, and Causal Inference.
-I have published over 20 papers in prestigious conferences and journals such as ACL, EMNLP, NAACL, SIGIR, AAAI, KDD, and WWW.
+My research interests encompass LegalAI, Large Language Models and Natural Language Processing.
+I have published over 20 papers in prestigious conferences and journals such as ACL, EMNLP, NAACL, SIGIR, AAAI, KDD, AI&Law and WWW.

 I am the lead contributor to the open-source legal LLM project [wisdomInterrogatory](https://github.com/zhihaiLLM/wisdomInterrogatory), which earned me an invitation to participate in the [Yunqi Conference](https://yunqi.aliyun.com/).

-❗️We are currently seeking graduate students.
+❗️I'm currently seeking graduate students.
 If you are interested in applying or collaborating with me, please feel free to [contact me](mailto:wuyiquan@zju.edu.cn).

 # 🔥 News
-- *2025.09*: &nbsp;🎉🎉 Happy to give a talk at HKU!
+- *2025.09*: &nbsp;🎉🎉 Honored to deliver a talk at the Faculty of Law, HKU!
 - *2025.08*: &nbsp;🎉🎉 **Two** papers are accepted by EMNLP'25!
 - *2025.07*: &nbsp;🎉🎉 **One** paper is accepted by Computer Law & Security Review!
 - *2025.05*: &nbsp;🎉🎉 **Two** papers are accepted by ACL'25!
 - *2025.04*: &nbsp;🎉🎉 **One** papers are accepted by Artificial Intelligence and Law!
 - *2025.04*: &nbsp;🎉🎉 **Two** papers are accepted by ICAIL'25!
 - *2025.01*: &nbsp;🎉🎉 My doctoral dissertation was selected as an Outstanding Doctoral Dissertation of Zhejiang University!
-- *2025.01*: &nbsp;🎉🎉 **One** paper is accepted by WWW'25!
-- *2025.01*: &nbsp;🎉🎉 **One** paper is accepted by NAACL'25!

 # 📝 Projects and Publications